Ada-Developers-Academy/core-unit-2/building-an-api/create-and-read.md

 ### Dependencies

+To make this feature, we'll work with the following packages:

+- `request`
+- `Blueprint`
+- `Response`

 #### Working with `request` from Flask

 Notice that our code begins with importing something named `request` from `flask`.